Demonstrators protest against new asylum centre in Geneva

-The demonstration was organised by associations for migrant and asylum seeker rights.
-Most of the protestors were young people.
+The protest was organised by associations defending the rights of migrants and asylum seekers.
+Most of the demonstrators were young people.
 Numerous police officers were present, as the demonstration had not been authorised.

 The situation remained calm, Keystone-SDA reports, even when the demonstrators blocked traffic and pulled a chain across the road.
-After an hour, the protestors dispersed and set off again on foot or by bike towards the village of Grand-Saconnex.
+After an hour, they dispersed and set off again on foot or by bike towards the village of Grand-Saconnex.

 More